-Grantor: Local Health Authority U.L.S.S.
+Grantor.
+Local Health Authority U.L.S.S.
 12 Veneziana.

-Operator: Veneta Sanitaria Finanza di Progetto S.p.A.
+Operator.
+Veneta Sanitaria Finanza di Progetto S.p.A.
 (ASTALDI GROUP has a 37% interest).

 The infrastructure was built by Astaldi and has been operational since 2008.
 It provides 680 beds and 1,240 parking spaces and occupies a surface area of 127,000 m2 (plus an additional 5,000 m2 for the Eye Bank).
 The concession provides for construction and multi-year operation of the whole complex, using the concession formula, and its purpose is hospital and commercial services.
 Operation continued as planned in 2016 and in full compliance with the Agreement.
 Moreover, in order to implement the approved rules of the final award announced in February regarding this project, the Grantor undertook to pay the Company receivables regarding services provided through to 2014 and to restart payment of services provided after this date in compliance with contractual terms and conditions.
-In any case, the appeal court ruling is pending on the appeal brought by both parties against the award, specifically in relation to the application of the above-mentioned legislation as per Legislative Decree No. 95/2012 (Spending Review).
+In any case, the appeal court ruling, brought by both parties against law provision as per Legislative Decree No. 95/2012 (Spending Review).

-ITALY - New Venice-Mestre Hospital.
+ITALY - New Venice-Mestre Hospital